lorenzo-piersante/nftgen/README.md

 The aim of the script is to generate NFT art combining images with weighted chances

 A JSON file is created for every image generated this way.
-The JSON file can be used to bulk upload images on Opensea using **infotrex/bulk-upload-to-opensea** script (witch I think is just a "branded" copy of **nftdevs/NFTs-Upload-to-OpenSea** , but I didn't test it yet)
+The JSON file can be used to bulk upload images on Opensea using **infotrex/bulk-upload-to-opensea** script

 ### Support: